 In accordance with G.S.
 115C-366 (a5) notwithstanding any other law, a local Board of Education may deny admission to or place reasonable conditions on the admission of a student who has been suspended from a school under G.S.
 115C-390.10 or who has been suspended from a school for conduct that could have led to a suspension from a school within the local school administrative unit where the student is seeking admission until the period of suspension has expired.
 Also, a local Board of Education may deny admission to or place reasonable conditions on the admission of a student who has been expelled from a school under G.S.
-115C-390.11 or who has been expelled from a school under G.S.
-115C-390.11 or who has been expelled from a school for behavior that indicated the student's continued presence in school constituted a clear threat to the safety of other students or staff as found by clear and convincing evidence, or who has been expelled or convicted of a felony, the student may request the local board of education to reconsider that decision in accordance with G.S.
+115C-390.11 or who has been expelled from a school for behavior that indicated the student's continued presence in school constituted a clear threat to the safety of other students or staff as found by clear and convincing evidence, or who has been convicted of a felony in this or any other state.
+If the local board of education denies admission to a student who has been expelled or convicted of a felony, the student may request the local board of education to reconsider that decision in accordance with G.S.
 115C-390.12.